Health Care

 Status of Legislation

-The proposal to increase funding for treatment by $10 billion was put forward in the Comprehensive Addiction Resources Emergency Act by Rep. Maloney (D) and Sen. Warren (D) in the 117th Congress.
-It has not yet made it out of committee.
+The proposal in the Comprehensive Addiction Resources Emergency Act by Rep. Maloney (D) and Sen. Warren (D) in the 117th Congress.
+It did not make it out of committee.

 Respondents were presented a briefing on the prevalence of substance use disorders and treatment programs in prisons: